Photos: Mariners lose in Houston, 5-2

 - Mock draft roundup: Taking one last look at who the Seahawks might take

-- Observations from the UW Huskies' 11th practice of the spring VIEW
+- Observations from the UW Huskies' 12th practice of the spring

-- Kyle Seager resorts to drastic superstitious measures to rid himself of slump and it works to Mariners' benefit

-- Nick Margevicius can't make it out of first inning and Mariners can't walk out of Fenway with series win
+- All-Pac-12 defender Kaylene Pang, who never misses a minute, leads UW soccer into NCAA tournament

 - Five things that need addressing as defending WNBA champion Storm open training camp